EloquentOps/retool-plugin-speech2text/README.md

 **Heads up!**

-**It ONLY works with Google Chrome because it uses the Chrome SpeechRecognition capability (that is based on Google CLoud API)**
+**It ONLY works with Google Chrome because it uses the Chrome SpeechRecognition capability (that is based on Google Cloud API)**

 ### Installation